fleralle/drive-predict/README.md

 * Decision Tree
 * Random Forest
 * AdaBoost
-* K Nearest Neighbors
+* K Nearest Neighbours
 * XGBoost
 * SVC (Support Vector Classification)

-Out of our baseline modeling simulations the best-performing models are XGBoost Classifier, Decision Tree Classifier, Logistic Regression and random Forest.
-After dealing with our imbalance targets dataset and reducing the classification task to a binary classification, it comes up that our top 2 performers were Random Forest and XGBoost Classifer.
+Out of our baseline modelling simulations the best-performing models are XGBoost Classifier, Decision Tree Classifier, Logistic Regression and random Forest.
+After dealing with our imbalance targets dataset and reducing the classification task to a binary classification, it comes up that our top 2 performers were Random Forest and XGBoost Classifier.

-For each top performer classifiers, a grid-search along with cross validation was run to determine the best hyperparameters for the given classifier.
+For each top performer classifiers, a grid-search along with cross validation was run to determine the best hyper-parameters for the given classifier.

-At the end, the best performing classifier was the Random Forest with averall mean validation score of 0.707
+At the end, the best performing classifier was the Random Forest with overall mean validation score of 0.707

 ## Conclusion

 * Random Forest was the best-performing classifier to predict the driver rush indicator.
 * Surprisingly accelerations and turning events didn't really indicate that it was possible to predict our target values from.
 This observation definitively needs more studies as we have a lack of data for now.
 * Next steps include gathering more data from different diver and a way to label those data.
 I would look at building an app that does that and ask friends for their participation.
-* Also it would be interresting to train a Neural Network and see if it can perform better than Random Forest.
+* Also it would be interesting to train a Neural Network and see if it can perform better than Random Forest.